-- Derby Museum and Art Gallery has recently undergone complete renovation.
+- Derby Museum and Art Gallery have recently undergone a complete renovation.
 As well as constantly fresh exhibitions there are the permanent fixtures relating to Joseph Wright, Bonnie Prince Charlie and recent military history.
 Entrance is free.

 - Pickford House Museum is free entry and is an example of a Georgian townhouse located close to Derby Gaol.
 Both situated on Friargate, the street is awash with history.
 Friargate also has a variety of restaurants from a variety of cuisines.